 Mormon learned how to evaluate society from experience, from abridging the Nephite records, and from heavenly visitants.
 So he based his historical judgment on the righteousness of the people, not on manifestations of military, political, economic, or cultural success.
 We discover this interpretation of history everywhere in Mormon’s writings.
 His concluding message, recorded in Mormon 7, is poignant and direct.
 It reflects the maturity of his development as prophet-historian and offers his conclusion to the whole matter: the spiritual and cultural lessons future generations should learn from the disintegration of a once flourishing civilization.
 These lessons are precisely the recurring major motifs of the lengthy account of Nephite history that today bears Mormon’s name.

-Hence, throughout Mormon’s abridgement of Nephite history we perceive his unifying editorial view, his philosophy, as expressed concisely in Helaman 12—providential history conveying a sense of how we will ultimately be judged.
+Hence, throughout Mormon’s abridgment of Nephite history we perceive his unifying editorial view, his philosophy, as expressed concisely in Helaman 12—providential history conveying a sense of how we will ultimately be judged.
 This perspective pervades Mormon’s writings, and it is also clear in passages that he chooses for direct and full quotation.
 His intellectual fingerprints are on all he has written.

 Bushman, Richard L. Joseph Smith and the Beginnings of Mormonism.
 Urbana and Chicago: Univ of Illinois Press, 1984.115–19.